greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 ---
 ## GIT reference
 Git is a version control system that will keep a history of the changes to our project.
-It allows easy backup, restore, rollbaks, and more.
+It allows easy backup, restore, rollbacks, and more.
 You can also use it to push a copy of our projects to other machines (IE: a web server).
 Git is needed to use Github.
-You need Github for GH-pages or Netlify Continous Deployment.
+You need Github for GH-pages or Netlify Continuous Deployment.

 Install git:
 >$ sudo apt install git